DmxLarchey/Kruskal-Veldman/README.md

 and Kruskal's tree theorem \[1\].
 This proof is downgraded to the case of _at most unary trees_, which are nearly as simple as lists.
-It could be made simpler/shorter, as done by previous authors  like D. Fridlender or Monica Seisenberger, by that was precisely not the its goal.
-The main issue is to introduce a proof sketch and tools that are shared with that of the current proof of `afs_vtree_upto_embed` above, but in a simplified context.
+It could be made simpler/shorter, as done by previous authors  like D. Fridlender or Monica Seisenberger, by that was precisely not its goal.
+The main issue is to experiment the above proof sketch and tools that are common with that of the current proof of `afs_vtree_upto_embed` above, but in a simplified context.

 Once understood, the two main innovations for the proof of `afs_vtree_upto_embed` above are: